 Supervised Visitation Fees:

-- Fees are $50.00 per intake, per party.
-The fee for each visit is based on a sliding scale based on the income of the visiting party.
+- Fees are $50.00 per intake, per party- both the visiting party and custodial party must pay the $50 fee.
+From there, the fee for each visit is based on a sliding scale determined by the income of the visiting party, as it is paid by the visiting party and not the custodial party.
 This is an hourly charge ranging from $15.00 – $75.00 per hour.
 Income verification is required during the intake process.

 - Monitored exchanges are a set rate of $25 per exchange.
 Open Adoptions are a set rate of $50 per hour.